jacksonkasi1/permit-aibac/README.md

 # Secure AI Medical System PoC

-A proof-of-concept integrating Permit.io, LangChain.js, and Langflow to create a secure AI system with fine-grained access controls for medical data.
+A proof-of-concept integrating Permit.io, Vercel AI SDK, and Google AI to create a secure AI system with fine-grained access controls for medical data.

 ## Overview

 This project demonstrates how to implement attribute-based access control (ABAC) within an AI system using:

-- **Langflow**: For visual orchestration of LLM workflows
+- **Vercel AI SDK**: For building and deploying AI-powered applications
-- **LangChain.js**: For building RAG and agentic workflows in Node.js/TypeScript
+- **Google AI**: For advanced language models (Gemini) with robust RAG capabilities
 - **Permit.io**: For fine-grained authorization enforcement
 - **EyeLevel GroundX**: For high-accuracy RAG and vector storage of medical data